PerformanceEstimation/Performance-Estimation-Toolbox/README.txt

 ----- Setup

-In order to use the code, the user should have YALMIP installed, along with some semidefinite solver (e.g. Mosek, Sedumi, SDPT3, ...).
+In order to use the code, you should have YALMIP installed, along with some semidefinite solver (e.g. Mosek, Sedumi, SDPT3, ...).

-Once YALMIP and the SDP solver installed (type 'yalmiptest' for checking the installation went fine); the toolbox can be installed simply by executing the 'Install_PET' (which only adds the required folders to your Matlab paths).
+Once YALMIP and the SDP solver installed (type 'yalmiptest' for checking the installation went fine); the toolbox can simply be installed by executing the 'Install_PET' script (which only adds the required folders to your Matlab paths).
 You can now execute the demo files for a step by step introduction to the toolbox.

 ----- Links